-If you are affected by the Benefit Cap, then the amount you get from Universal Credit will go down to make sure you do not get more than the cap limit.
+If you are affected by the Benefit Cap, then the amount you get from Universal Credit will go down to make sure you do not get more than the welfare benefit cap limit.

 Who isn’t affected by the Benefit Cap?

 The Benefit Cap does not apply to you (ie you are excluded) if:

-- In any Assessment Period you or your partner have earned income of £617 or more.
+- In any Assessment Period you and/or your partner have earned income of £658 or more.

-- You, your partner, or a child or young person included in your claim gets Disability Living Allowance, Personal Independence Payment, Armed Forces Independent Payment, Attendance Allowance or Constant Attendance Allowance.
+- You, your partner, or a child or young person included in your claim gets Disability Living Allowance / Child Disability Payment, Personal Independence Payment / Adult Disability Payment, Armed Forces Independent Payment, Attendance Allowance or Constant Attendance Allowance.

 - You or your partner have been found to have a Limited Capability for Work and Work Related Activity (ie your award includes a LCWRA Element).

 See If you have a health condition that affects your ability to work for more information.

 - You or your partner get Industrial Injuries Disablement Benefit.